 Entry criteria (GCSE grades):

-There will be three examination papers at the end of the course to assess all the content:
+There will be three examination papers at the end of the course.
+All papers are 2 hours long and are equally weighted.

 Recent research showed that graduates with A Level Maths earned, on average, 10% more than those without.
 Mathematics is essential if you wish to study Mathematics, Engineering or Physical Sciences at degree level.
 It is considered valuable as a supporting subject to many varied degree courses such as Geography, Law, Computing, Economics, Biology and Medicine.
 It is an impressive A Level to be able to put on any application form.